 The reasoning – so it can be easily removed immediately after the dependent person ceases to live there.

-A building permit may still be required for your DPU depending on your local Council.
 All of your local Council rules must be taken into account.

 Usually, depending on your local Council, the person occupying the DPU has to be named before building starts.

 Rules vary between councils.
 It’s best to check with your local council about:

 - What permits are required, and the application process.

 This information is available on your local Council’s website.

 Or, you can: